AnsariZuhaib/1st-demo-project/README.md

 # 1st-demo-project
-its a basic student manager made using mysql and python
+its a basic bank manager made using mysql and python